UMLIST/NI-Documentation-Examples/README.md

 PXI also has some added complexities that can make it challenging for users who are unfamiliar with the NI platform.
 My goal with this document is to make it easier to get you started, make using the equipment easier, and to demonstrate how to use this tool to make your testing more efficient by adding automation.

 # Use Cases - Why and When Should I Use This?
 Anytime you want to create a test or control system with some graphical user interface!
 You can automate and customize many features using this system's software and hardware to make your tests more efficient.
-Here are a few examples:
+Here are a few examples (the modules in parathesis are capable of the use case):

-- Collect analog voltage or current data from sensors or a circuit over time, process, visualize, and log
+- Collect analog voltage or current data from sensors or a circuit over time, process, visualize, and log (PXIe-6361/PXI-6124/PXI-6255)
-- Arbitrary function generator
+- Arbitrary function generator (PXI-5402,PXIe-6361/PXI-6124/PXI-6255)
-- Automate a frequency sweep across a range of frequencies
+- Automate a frequency sweep across a range of frequencies (PXI-5402/PXIe-6361/PXI-6124/PXI-6255)
-- Run that frequency sweep AND collect analog voltage or current data over time
+- Run that frequency sweep AND collect analog voltage or current data over time (either any of PXIe-6361/PXI-6124/PXI-6255 or use the PXI-5402 for FGen and PXIe-6361 for input)
-- Any kind of triggered analog or digital acquisition or control
+- Any kind of triggered analog or digital acquisition or control (PXIe-6361/PXI-6124/PXI-6255)
-- Any kind of simultaneous analog or digital I/O
+- Any kind of simultaneous analog or digital I/O (PXIe-6361/PXI-6124/PXI-6255)
-- Adjustable power supply
+- Adjustable power supply (PXI-4110)
-- Control loops (from really low update rates, like once a minute or once per nanosecond)
+- Non-deterministic control loops (from really low update rates, like once a minute or 1 kHz) (PXIe-6361/PXI-6124/PXI-6255)
+- Deterministic control loops and repeatable nanosecond level precision timing (PXI-7854R)
 - USB camera acquisition
 - USB or serial device control
 - And much, much more...

 # LIST NI Systems